2024 Indonesian local election law protests: In Jakarta

 A miniature of guillotine, with the face of Jokowi resting below, at the protest.
 Plastered with Anti-Jokowi papers.
 One reads, "At least be ashamed!"

 On 22 August 2024, a demonstration in front of the House of Representatives was attended by thousands of people, which led to 3,200 officers being deployed for security.
 A similar demonstration also took place in front of the Constitutional Court Building.
 At 14:20 (WIB), the crowd broke down the right gate of the House of Representatives Building.
-Coincidentally, the 828th Thursday Action (Indonesian: Aksi Kamisan ke-828) in front of the Istana Negara also became a mass gathering point.
+Coincidentally, the 828th Thursday Action in front of the Istana Negara also became a mass gathering point.
 This protest carried a replica of the guillotine knife that symbolises resistance to monarchy, first seen in the French revolution.
 This protest was not only attended by masses of workers and students, but also by celebrities such as film activists Joko Anwar and Reza Rahadian; solo comedians such as Arie Kriting, Mamat Alkatiri, Abdur Arsyad, Ananta Rispo, Rigen Rakelna, and Bintang Emon.
 Several figures such as Halida Hatta (daughter of the first Indonesian Vice President Mohammad Hatta), Tom Lembong (former Indonesian Minister of Trade), Mudji Sutrisno, also attended the protest.

 Habiburrokhman (wearing white shirt) announcing the cancellation of the bill revision.
 Habiburrokhman was constantly thrown with water bottles while standing at the command truck.

 At 14:20 (WIB), the crowd tore down the right gate of the House of Representatives, followed by the collapse of the rear gate by another group of protesters on 17:30 (WIB).
 One of the members of the House of Representatives, Habiburokhman, was hit by a bottle thrown by the protesters.
 The protest lasted into the night and police were recorded as beating, using tear gas, and firing water cannons to deal with the crowd.
 Tempo, Narasi, and IDN journalists were mistreated for trying to cover protesters being beaten by the authorities and were asked to delete their video footage.
 The director of Lokataru, Delpedro Marhaen, was also mistreated and arrested.

 By around 18:00 (WIB), as most of the initial protesters, who were university students, had left the area, a second group composed of high school students arrived, clad with wooden spears and masks, and clashed with the police.
 The second crowd also damaged two bus stops in front of the building.

 Another demonstration was held on 23 August 2024, centred at the KPU RI Building.